aldebaran/qibuild/doc/guide/cmdline/managing_deps.rst

 ..
 FIXME!
    The sources of this example can be found ...

-Extract the archive in your QiBuild worktree, you should end up with something looking like::
+Extract the archive in your qiBuild worktree, you should end up with something looking like::

   .qi